HDB-Registered Firms: What Do You Need to Know?

 Need more assurance?
 There’s always the Qanvast Guarantee

 Don’t see any that you like above?
 You can still get a peace of mind; homeowners who engage an ID from our list of recommended designers are eligible to opt-in for the Qanvast Guarantee!
-The Guarantee ensures that your renovation deposits are protected up to $50,000 or 50% of your contract value (whichever is lower) in the event an ID becomes uncontactable, insolvent or breaches a contract.
+The Guarantee ensures that your renovation deposits are safeguarded up to $50,000 or 50% of your contract value (whichever is lower) in the event an ID becomes insolvent.

 For more details + terms and conditions, read more here.